tianshengs/tianshengs.github.io/qgisModel.md

   END
   ```

-- Apply the `transform` function of SQL to calculate azimuth while transforming it to the World Mercator projection (EPSG:54004).
+- Applied the `transform` function of SQL to calculate azimuth while transforming it to the World Mercator projection (EPSG:54004).
   ```
   degrees( azimuth(